sourcehut-mirrors/chawan/doc/config.md

 display-charset = "auto"
 : **charset label string** / **"auto"**

-: Character set for keyboard input and displaying documents.
+: Character set for keyboard input and displaying documents both in interactive and headless/dump mode.

-  Used in dump mode as well.

   (This means that e.g. `cha -I EUC-JP -O UTF-8 a > b` is roughly equivalent to `iconv -f EUC-JP -t UTF-8`.)